franklesniak/powershell-xplat/xplat-inventory-tool-design.md

   - Windows: Extracted from `Win32_OperatingSystem` -> `Caption`; e.g., "Microsoft Windows 11 Pro"
   - macOS: Combine `ProductName` + `ProductVersion` from `sw_vers` ("macOS 10.12.6")
   - Linux: `PRETTY_NAME` extracted directly from operating system tools that provide OS information (e.g., `/etc/os-release`); field might contain values such as "Ubuntu 16.04.7 LTS (Xenial Xerus)"
-- **OSVersionString**: The complete version string as directly reported by the operating system, capturing the full, unparsed version identifier.
+- **OSVersionString**: The complete version string directly reported by the operating system, capturing the complete, unparsed version identifier.
 This field serves as the raw source for subsequent version parsing, preserving the original format for reference or troubleshooting.
-  - Windows: The major.minor.build portions are derived from `[System.Environment]::OSVersion`, while the revision is extracted from the "product version" from the file `C:\Windows\System32\ntoskrnl.exe`
+  - Windows: The major.minor.build portions are derived from `Win32_OperatingSystem` -> `Version` or the string returned from `[System.Environment]::OSVersion` (which is more accurate? which is more reliable?), while the revision is extracted from the "product version" from the file `C:\Windows\System32\ntoskrnl.exe`
   - macOS: Extracted from `sw_vers` -> `ProductVersion`.
-Note: excludes build strings (e.g., "16G1510", which are instead stored in `OSBuildString`)
+Note: Excludes build strings (e.g., "16G1510", which we instead store in `OSBuildString`)
   - Linux: `VERSION_ID` extracted directly from operating system tools that provide OS information (e.g., `/etc/os-release`), or parsed `VERSION`
 - **OSVersionMajorString**: The major version number of the operating system as a string, extracted from `OSVersionString`.
 This field retains the raw text representation of the major version, serving as the source for integer conversion and preserving non-numeric cases.
 - **OSVersionMajor**: The major version number of the operating system as an integer, derived from `OSVersionMajorString` through successful conversion.
-This field enables numeric comparisons and sorting, representing the primary version tier.
+This field enables numeric comparisons and sorting and represents the primary version tier.
 - **OSVersionMinorString**: The minor version number of the operating system as a string, extracted from `OSVersionString`.
-This field preserves the raw text of the minor version, acting as the source for integer conversion and retaining leading zeros or non-numeric values.
-Captures platform-specific formatting, such as leading zeros in Linux.
+This field preserves the minor version's raw text, acting as the source for integer conversion and retaining leading zeros or non-numeric values.
+It captures platform-specific formatting, such as leading zeros in Linux.
 - **OSVersionMinor**: The minor version number of the operating system as an integer, derived from `OSVersionMinorString` through successful conversion.
-This field supports numeric operations, representing the secondary version tier.
+This field supports numeric operations and represents the secondary version tier.
-- **OSVersionBuild**: The build number of the operating system as an integer, derived from `OSBuildString` through successful conversion.
-This field is primarily applicable to Windows, where build numbers are numeric, and may be populated for macOS with parsing; it remains blank for Linux due to the absence of a comparable numeric build.
+- **OSVersionBuild**: The operating system's build number as an integer, derived from `OSBuildString` through successful conversion.
+This field primarily applies to Windows, where build numbers are numeric.
+It may be populated for macOS with parsing and remains blank for Linux due to the absence of a comparable numeric build.
   - Windows: Integer conversion of `OSBuildString`
   - macOS: Requires string parsing of `OSBuildString` (possible because build strings follow a standard format)
   - Linux: Not applicable; left blank
-- **OSVersionPatchString**: The patch level or point release of the operating system, indicating incremental updates within a major and minor version, such as "6" in macOS 10.12.6 or "7" in Ubuntu 16.04.7.
-For older Windows versions, it may reflect Service Packs (e.g., "1" for Windows Vista Service Pack 1, i.e., maps to `Win32_OperatingSystem` -> `ServicePackMajorVersion`); in Windows versions starting with Windows 8 and Windows Server 2012, this field is not applicable as updates are tracked via build and revision numbers.
+- **OSVersionPatchString**: The operating system's patch level or point release, indicating incremental updates within a major and minor version, such as "6" in macOS 10.12.6 or "7" in Ubuntu 16.04.7.
+For older Windows versions, it may reflect Service Packs (e.g., "1" for Windows Vista Service Pack 1, i.e., maps to `Win32_OperatingSystem` -> `ServicePackMajorVersion`); in Windows versions starting with Windows 8 and Windows Server 2012, this field is not applicable as Microsoft tracks updates via build and revision numbers.
-- **OSVersionPatch**: The patch level or point release of the operating system as an integer, derived from `OSVersionPatchString` through successful conversion.
-This field enables numeric tracking of incremental updates, applicable primarily to macOS and Linux, and occasionally older Windows versions.
+- **OSVersionPatch**: The operating system's patch level or point release as an integer, derived from `OSVersionPatchString` through successful conversion.
+This field enables numeric tracking of incremental updates, applicable primarily to macOS, Linux, and occasionally older Windows versions.
-- **OSVersionRevisionString**: The revision level of the operating system, indicating the smallest update granularity, such as monthly cumulative patches in Windows 10/11 (e.g., '2861' in 10.0.22631.2861) or micro-updates in older Windows versions (e.g., '5512' in 5.1.2600.5512).
+- **OSVersionRevisionString**: The operating system's revision level, indicating the smallest update granularity, such as monthly cumulative patches in Windows 10/11 (e.g., '2861' in 10.0.22631.2861) or micro-updates in older Windows versions (e.g., '5512' in 5.1.2600.5512).
 This field is typically not applicable to macOS or Linux, where updates are managed through point releases or build numbers.
-- **OSVersionRevision**: The patch level or point release of the operating system as an integer, derived from `OSVersionPatchString` through successful conversion.
-This field enables numeric analysis of fine-grained updates, primarily for Windows systems tracking cumulative patches or micro-updates.
+- **OSVersionRevision**: The operating system's patch level or point release as an integer, derived from `OSVersionPatchString` through successful conversion.
+This field enables the numeric analysis of fine-grained updates, primarily for Windows systems tracking cumulative patches or micro-updates.
-- OSBuildString: The raw build string of the operating system as reported, capturing the build identifier in its native format.
-This field stores the build number for Windows and the alphanumeric build string for macOS; it is not applicable to Linux, where kernel version is used instead.
+- **OSBuildString**: The raw build string of the operating system as reported, capturing the build identifier in its native format.
+This field stores the build number for Windows and the alphanumeric build string for macOS; it does not apply to Linux, where we use the kernel version instead.
   - Windows: stores the build number in string format
   - macOS: stores the macOS build string (from `sw_vers` -> `BuildVersion`)
   - Linux: not applicable
-- **OSServicePack**: The Service Pack level of the operating system, specific to older Windows versions, indicating a major bundled update (e.g., "3" for Windows XP SP3).
-This field is not applicable to Windows versions starting with Windows 8 and Windows Server 2012, and is not applicable to macOS or Linux, where updates are handled through other mechanisms like build numbers, revisions, or point releases.
+- **OSServicePack**: The operating system's Service Pack level, specific to older Windows versions, indicates a major bundled update (e.g., "3" for Windows XP SP3).
+This field is not applicable to Windows versions starting with Windows 8 and Windows Server 2012 and is not applicable to macOS or Linux, where updates are handled through other mechanisms like build numbers, revisions, or point releases.
   - Windows: extracted from `Win32_OperatingSystem` -> `ServicePackMajor`
   - macOS: not applicable
   - Linux: not applicable
-- **OSEdition**: The edition or variant of the operating system, identifying specific configurations or feature sets.
+- **OSEdition**: The operating system edition or variant, identifying specific configurations or feature sets.
 This field captures edition details where available, defaulting to a neutral value or null when not applicable.
   - Windows: "Pro" (parsed from `Win32_OperatingSystem` -> `Caption`).
   - macOS: N/A (or "Base" as default).
   - Linux: "Workstation" (e.g., Fedora), "LTS" (Ubuntu), or N/A.
-- **OSSKU**: The numeric Stock Keeping Unit (SKU) of the operating system, a Windows-specific identifier denoting its product type or licensing variant.
-This field is extracted from `Win32_OperatingSystem` -> `OperatingSystemSKU` and is not applicable to macOS or Linux.
+- **OSSKU**: The operating system's numeric Stock Keeping Unit (SKU), a Windows-specific identifier denoting its product type or licensing variant.
+This field is extracted from `Win32_OperatingSystem` -> `OperatingSystemSKU` and does not apply to macOS or Linux.
   - Windows: 4 (Professional), 48 (Home), etc.
   - macOS: N/A
   - Linux: N/A
-- **OSCodename**: The codename of the operating system, providing a human-friendly alias for its version or release.
-This field is reserved for future use, with no static lookup tables maintained at this time, allowing for dynamic population as needed.
+- **OSCodename**: The operating system's codename, providing a human-friendly alias for its version or release.
+This field is reserved for future use; no static lookup tables are maintained at this time, allowing for dynamic population as needed.
   - Windows: "23H2" (to be used in the future)
   - macOS: "Sierra" (to be used in the future)
   - Linux: "Xenial Xerus" (to be used in the future)
-- **OSKernelVersion**: The version string of the operating system kernel, identifying the core software layer.
-This field captures the kernel version for Linux and macOS, and for Windows, it uses the product version of the kernel executable to approximate kernel-level detail.
+- **OSKernelVersion**: The operating system kernel's version string identifies the core software layer.
+This field captures the kernel version for Linux and macOS; for Windows, it uses the product version of the kernel executable to approximate kernel-level detail.
   - Windows: e.g., "10.0.22621.2861" (from the "product version" from the file `C:\Windows\System32\ntoskrnl.exe`)
   - macOS: e.g., "16.7.0" (Darwin kernel from `uname -r`)
   - Linux: e.g., "4.15.0-34-generic" (from `uname --kernel-version`)
-- **OSArchitecture**: The system architecture of the operating system, indicating the processor instruction set (e.g., x86, x86-64, ARM32, ARM64).
-This field is reserved for future use, capturing hardware compatibility details when implemented."
+- **OSArchitecture**: The operating system's system architecture, indicating the processor instruction set (e.g., x86, x86-64, ARM32, ARM64).
+This field is reserved for future use and captures hardware compatibility details when implemented.
   - Windows: "x86-64" (e.g., from `[System.Environment]::Is64BitOperatingSystem`)
   - macOS: "x86-64" or "ARM64" (post-Sierra)
   - Linux: "x86_64" (from `uname -m`)